-Equibit is blockchain platform for issuing, trading, and managing both public and private equity–the type of equity that isn’t traded on a public stock exchange.
-The Equibit blockchain itself is a fork of Bitcoin, customized for private equity.
+Equibit is a blockchain platform for issuing, trading, and managing both public and private equity.
+The Equibit blockchain itself is a fork of Bitcoin, customized for issuing, trading, and managing equity.
 It will allow companies to track who their shareholders are, hold shareholder votes, and record dividends distributions.
 Companies who wish to offer equity over the Equibit network must submit to a traditional due diligence investigation, in accordance with policies and procedures of the Ontario Securities Commission.

 What is the token being sold?

 Equibit is a digitized recreation of a blank stock certificate.
 An equibit has two basic states.
 In the null state, it is like a blank stock certificate; in this state it doesn’t yet represent equity in any company.
 Companies who wish to sell stocks over the network acquire null Equibits and then “sign” them.
 When the equibit is signed, it turns into an equibit share that represents equity in the signing company.
 Signed Equibits can then be split and sold to investors.
 Holders of Equibit shares are entitled to receive periodical dividends, paid out in Bitcoins.
 They can also resell their shares on the equibit marketplace.

 Equibit shares are backed by the value of null equibits.
 If the value of the signed equibit share falls below the market value of null equibits, the shareholder can blank out the share and sell it as a null equibit.
 The blanked equibits can then be purchased by a new company, who can turn it into a share again by signing it.
 This means that the shareholder’s investment will never drop below the market value of null equibits.
 This mechanism also allows for failed or underperforming equibit shares to be recycled and resold to new companies.